adgear/adgear-ios-sdk-docs/docs/pages/ios-sdk/getting-started.md

 ![Name your project]({{site.baseurl}}/assets/images/create-project5.png)

 Select all frameworks in the folder and drag them into your project.
-You will see a diolog like the one bellow.
+You will see a dialog like the one bellow.
 Make sure you check "Copy items is needed".

 ![Name your project]({{site.baseurl}}/assets/images/create-project6.png)